alinonea/altametrics-challenge/client/README.md

 # Altametrics challenge client

+> [!IMPORTANT]
+> There is only one test user fed within database:
+> Email: oneaalinx@gmail.com
+> Password: unbreakable-pass

 Client could be easily run locally by following the next steps:
 ### 1. Run the next command in the root folder of the client:
 ```